 But who can use and benefit from website surveys at big companies with a strict division of responsibilities and tasks?

 Conversion rate optimization specialists

 What’s included in a toolbox of a conversion specialist?
 Usually, an analytical tool like Google Analytics, A/B testing tools like Optimizely, heat maps like CrazyEgg, and session recordings like FullStory (we have an amazing integration available).

 They give you a full understanding of what is happening on the website.
 But you still don’t know why it is happening.

-This is what website popup surveys help you uncover.
-Ask visitors why they are leaving, how they assess your value proposition, what stops them from buying, how do they feel about the design etc. to get a full understanding of your website visitors’ behavior.
+This is what website pop-up surveys help you uncover.
+Ask visitors why they are leaving, how they assess your value proposition, what stops them from buying, how they feel about the design, etc., to fully understand your website visitors’ behavior.

-Turn answers into A/B tests and increase the conversion rates of the website you manage.
+Turn answers into A/B tests and increase your website's conversion rates.

-Building a product roadmap is a huge challenge that can decide whether a product or venture is going to be successful or not.
-It’s challenging to balance the needs of current customers with what potential customer want and a long-term vision of a product.
+Building a product roadmap is a huge challenge that can decide whether a product or venture will be successful.
+It’s challenging to balance the needs of current customers with what potential customers want and a long-term product vision.

 Collecting feedback from existing and potential customers can help you set priorities.